ryanelian/instapack/books/dev-spa-vue.md

 - `Jono` will be passed down as string parameter to the component.
 This is called **Literal** prop.

 - `21` will be passed down as number parameter to the component.
 This is called **Dynamic** prop, using `v-bind` syntax.

-Common newbie mistake is to pass down non-variable, non-string value without binding, which may cause programming errors!
+    - Common newbie mistake is to pass down non-string value without binding, which may cause programming errors!

+    - Use this feature when you need to pass down a variable from parent component to child component.
+Whenever the data change in the parent component, the change will also propagate down to the child component.
+This phenomenon is called **one-way data binding**.

 - `false` will also be passed down as boolean parameter to the component using Dynamic prop. `:` is a short-hand syntax for `v-bind`.